tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

   creditlink:
 ---

 Thanks for your interest in contributing to this tutorial.

 There are many ways to do so, from fixing a small typo to writing whole new sections.

-In order to make or propose edits, you will need to create a GitHub account (http://gihub.com)
+In order to make suggestions and propose edits, you will need to create a [GitHub](http://github.com) account.

+This page explains three ways of contributing to this tutorial:

+1. Submitting an issue (easiest)
+2. Editing pages in your browser (easy)
+3. Advanced editing (less easy)

+The end of this page also contains additional information on headers, footers, images, and link to a few GitHub guides.

-## Submtting an an issue
+## Submtting an issue

 An issue can be anything: reporting a typo, a mistake, an outdated passage; or making any suggestions for improving the content and structure of the tutorial.
 This can be done directly through your browser; nothing else is needed.